Softiiie/disjoint-realities/README.md

 This means that each entry is written in the aim of creating an encyclopedia of everything in the database.

-It is one of (if not *the*) most "epurated" stylistic prism, as it simply *presents* all elements of the database and how they are organized and relate to each other.
+It is one of (if not *the*) most "epurated" stylistic prism, as it simply *presents* all elements of the database, how they are organized and relate to each other.

 &nbsp;